 This post may contain affiliate links.
 Meaning that If you purchase through clicking a link, I may receive a commission at no extra cost to you.

 Though the internet can make the curly girl method seem complicated and overwhelming, if you peel back the layers it’s quite simple.

-It comes down to seven basic steps that I will define for you below.
+It comes down to eight basic steps that I will define for you below.